-Gen Z influencers such as Emma Chamberlain and Barbara Kristofferson were just a few of the influencers that sported a vintage brown spell-out hoodie, providing completely free TikTok marketing.
+Gen Z influencers such as Emma Chamberlain and Barbara Kristofferson were just a few of the influencers that sported a vintage brown spell-out hoodie, providing completely free TikTok marketing

 The hoodie hasn’t been released since, but due to demand, GAP obliged by sending out free hoodies to continue the hype, even reissuing the piece for limited edition pre-order to all customers.

-Crocs is famous for the bulky, bright, but comfortable rubber footwear.
+Crocs is famous for its bulky, bright, but comfortable rubber footwear.
 Gen Z creators are surprisingly huge fans of the brand, giving it indirect TikTok marketing.
 Crocs is smart enough to jump on the trend, using its resurging popularity to showcase novelty products and collaborations—even doing a bizarre collaboration with KFC.

 The brand’s biggest strategic partnership has been the #ThousandDollarCrocs challenge, encouraging users to customize their Crocs with extreme bling, which has been viewed more than 3 billion times as of this writing.